solidi/writing/43-in-software-when-an-engineer-exits-the-team.md

 # In Software, When an Engineer Exits the Team
-## My perspective when a team member gives their notice
+## My Perspective When a Team Member Gives Their Notice
 #Software, #Management, #People, #Learning, #Emotions

 ![Photo: Eutah Mizushima on Unsplash](images/43-01.jpeg)